 VSE does not provide pension arrangements or post-retirement health coverage for executives and employees.
-VSE and each of its wholly owned subsidiaries sponsor participation in the VSE Employee 401(k) Plan and Energetics sponsors a profit sharing plan.
+VSE and each of its wholly owned subsidiaries sponsor participation in the VSE Employee 401(k) Plan and each of VSE subsidiaries Energetics Incorporated and Akimeka, LLC sponsors a profit sharing plan.
 Each of the plans are IRS-qualified, defined contribution, money-purchase plans.
 VSE also has a nonqualified deferred compensation plan as discussed below.